 A 1982 Stanford graduate with a degree in English, Gilmore was a three-year starter at defensive back under coaches Bill Walsh, Rod Dowhwer and Paul Wiggin, and also played baseball for the Cardinal.
-Following graduation, he earned his law degree from the University of California at Berkeley Boalt Hall in 1986, and was admitted to the California State Bar the same year.
+Following graduation, he earned his law degree from the University of California at Berkeley Law School in 1986, and was admitted to the California State Bar the same year.
 Currently, he is with the business law firm of Doty, Barlow, Britt & Thieman in Palo Alto, Calif.

 Gilmore is a longtime volunteer to Stanford.
-He is a member and former officer of two entities sponsored by the Stanford Alumni Association.
-He previously served as chairman of the Stanford Athletic Board and as a member of the Board of Directors of the Stanford Alumni Association.
+He previously served as an officer of two entities sponsored by the Stanford Alumni Association, as well as chairman of the Stanford Athletic Board and member of the Board of Directors of the Stanford Alumni Association.
 He is also an active member of several Bar Associations and several local community organizations.

-An Oakland, Calif., native, Gilmore is a member of the Oakland Babe Ruth Baseball Hall of Fame.
+An Oakland, Calif. native, Gilmore is a member of the Oakland Babe Ruth Baseball Hall of Fame.